Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 ### Spatial prediction of soil classes using MLA's

-In the first example we focus on mapping soil types using the auger data.
-First, we need to filter out some classes that do not come frequently enough to allow for statistical modelling.
-As a rule of thumb, a class should have at least 5 observations:
+In the first example, we focus on mapping soil types using the auger point data.
+First, we need to filter out some classes that do not occur frequently enough to support statistical modelling.
+As a rule of thumb, a class to be modelled should have at least 5 observations:

 ```r